Lecture Notes in Cosmology: Perturbation of the energy-momentum tensor

 Care is needed when we want to compute the covariant components of the perturbed four-velocity $\delta u_\mu$.
 These are not simply $\delta u_\mu = \bar{g}_{\mu\nu}\delta u^\nu$.
 It is the same care we had to apply when considering the relation between $\delta g^{\mu\nu}$ and $h_{\mu\nu}$.
 So, let us define:

-with $v_i$ components of a 3-vector, i.e. its index is raised by $\delta^{ij}$ so that $v^i = v_i$.
-Let us compute now the components $\delta u^i$.
-We must start from the covariant expression for the total four velocity, i.e.
+with $v_i$ components of a 3-vector.\footnote{Note that $v_i$, as $w_i$, is \textit{defined} with lower indices only.} Let us now compute the components $\delta u^i$.
+We must start from the covariant expression for the total four velocity:

-and expanding up to first order, we get
+and, expanding up to first order, we get

-Equating order by order we obtain $\bar{u}_\mu = \bar{g}_{\mu\nu}\bar{u}^\nu$, as expected, and
+Equating order by order, we obtain $\bar{u}_\mu = \bar{g}_{\mu\nu}\bar{u}^\nu$, as expected, and:

-so that
+so that:

-So, there is an extra term $h_{\mu\nu}\bar{u}^\nu$.
-This comes from the fact that $\bar{g}_{\mu\nu}$ raises or lowers indices for the background quantities only whereas $g_{\mu\nu}$ raises or lowers indexes for the full quantities only, and $\delta u^\mu$ is neither.
-From Eq.~\eqref{covdeltaumu} and \eqref{contravdeltaumu} we have that \hrulefill
+The term $\delta_{\mu\nu}\bar{u}^\nu$ comes from the fact that $\bar{g}_{\mu\nu}$ raises or lowers indices for the background quantities only, whereas $g_{\mu\nu}$ raises or lowers indices for the full quantities only, and $\delta u^\mu$ is neither.
+From Eq.~\eqref{covdeltaumu} and \eqref{contravdeltaumu} we have that: \hrulefill

 \begin{ex} Rewrite the components of the energy-momentum tensor as:

 \end{ex}

 \hrulefill